Getting Started with Prebid Mobile

 }

-Testing with stored configurations
+Testing with stored responses

 If you want to verify the SDK integration with test placements, you can add some Stored Responses to your Prebid Server: